zeenix/json-vs-bin/README.md

 #### HashMap-based Data

-- Bitcode is the fastest, ~1.8x faster than JSON for big payloads.
+- Bitcode is the fastest, ~2.9x faster than JSON for big payloads.
+- Bincode shows ~2.2x performance advantage over JSON.
-- Bincode and Postcard show ~1.6x performance advantage over JSON.
+- Postcard shows ~1.9x performance advantage over JSON.
-- D-Bus, BSON, and CBOR are actually slower than JSON for HashMap data.
+- D-Bus and BSON are slower than JSON for HashMap data.

 #### Vector-based Data

-- Bitcode, Bincode, and Postcard are dramatically faster (7-10x faster for big payloads).
+- Bitcode, Bincode, and Postcard are dramatically faster (10-16x faster for big payloads).
-- For small vector payloads, these binary formats are 13-15x faster than JSON.
+- For small vector payloads, these binary formats are 14-15x faster than JSON.
-- D-Bus outperforms JSON for vector data.
+- D-Bus outperforms JSON by ~1.6x for vector data.

 ### Size